npg70/galbreath-old/sources/kintyre-families.md

 * [Archibald G-](/people/galbreath-archibald-1803.md), m.
 Margaret Loynachan.
 * [James Galbreath](/people/galbreath-james-abt-1775.md), m.
 Martha G

-Samuel - Can't find reference to Samuel being boring in Ugadale or in 1856.
+    * Samuel - Can't find reference to Samuel being boring in Ugadale or in 1856.
 His birth isn't in OPR or Statutory records.
 He is listed in 1851 Census as being "0", so 1850 or 1851.
 But all subsequent records have him in 1852-1856 range.

-James & Martha - lowland?
+    * James & Martha - are we sure they are lowland?

 ---